 The Theoretical Component utilising Schoology, an online learning management system is conducted over 12 weeks commencing in February in any given year.
-This component involves 240 hours of student study and academic work.
+This component involves 280 hours of candidate study and academic work.
 This consists of set tasks, reflective reading, electronic communication through a discussion board, critical evaluation and analysis of literature on MDT topics and group work.
+We highly recommend that candidates do not attempt to work >50% of their full-time clinical work whilst undertaking the theoretical component.

-The educators for the Theoretical Component are McKenzie Institute International Faculty.
+The educators for the Theoretical Component are Faculty of the McKenzie Institute International.
 All teaching will be conducted online and is presented as modules of study.
-Students will require computer facilities with web access.
+Candidates will require a computer device with reliable internet access.